Dòmhnall Ruadh Chorùna: World War I

-Like many other young men of his time, Dòmhnall Ruadh joined the Inverness-shire unit of the King's Militia when he was seventeen.
-On the outbreak of World War I in 1914, he joined the King's Own Cameron Highlanders.
+Dòmhnall Ruadh joined the Inverness-shire unit of the King's Militia when he was seventeen.
+On the outbreak of World War I in 1914, he joined the Queen's Own Cameron Highlanders and served under the command of Colonel Donald Walter Cameron of Lochiel.
 Following combat training at Hunstanton, Norfolk, he was assigned to the regiment's 7th Service Battalion and landed in July 1915 at Boulogne-sur-Mer as part of the 44th Brigade in the 15th (Scottish) Division.
 He was sent into active service in the trench warfare of the Western Front.